Day 1 Casablanca

 We continue on to the village of Aït Benhaddou.
 Aït Ben Haddou is a wonderful example of a kasbah, a type of fortress or palace.
 Carefully restored over the years and now classified as a UNESCO World Heritage Site it is now considered to be one of the best preserved kasbahs in Morocco.
 A few families still call the kasbah their home, but the majority of locals have gradually moved to the nearby settlement.
 During our visit to the Kasbah, lose yourself in the narrow, winding passageways and feel the magical atmosphere of this incredible structure.
 Travel to Marrakech through the Tizi n’Tichka pass at 2200m in the High Atlas mountains, on winding mountain roads with breathtaking views over the highest peaks of Morocco.
 Approx travel time: Ouazarzate to Ait Benhaddou 45mins Ait Benhaddou to Marrakech 4.5hrs.

 Day 8 Marrakech (1B)

-This morning, take an historical tour of the city, including the Bahia Palace and Saadian Tombs.
-Afternoon is free to explore the fascinating city of Marrakech and dive into the labyrinthine of souks.
+This morning embark on an historical visit of the city, including the Bahia Palace and the Saadian Tombs.
+Afternoon is free for you to explore the fascinating city of Marrakech and dive into the labyrinthine souks.
 Tourists and locals alike find everything they desire here; whether it’s spices, traditional jalabas and slippers, or famous Moroccan lanterns, the selection here is exhaustive, and don’t forget to bargain - it's definitely part of the fun.
 Soak in the sights and sounds of the square's activities.
 Relax and watch the acrobats, fortune tellers, story tellers and snake charmers recalling an era past.
 Tonight your CEO will arrange an optional final dinner where you can relive your Moroccan experiences and celebrate a wonderful trip.

 Day 9 Marrakech (1B)